Monster Shocks, Gamma-Ray Bursts, and Black Hole Quasi-normal Modes from Neutron-star Collapse: Results

 The energy of the GRB outflow is set by the pre-collapse energy of the neutron-star magnetosphere $\E_m\sim 10^{47}\mu_{33}^2\,$erg.
 During the collapse the magnetospheric energy is amplified by compression, and then most of it is ejected in the outflow.
 Assuming that $\sim 0.1$ of this energy is eventually emitted in the GRB, we can roughly estimate the GRB luminosity as $L\sim 0.1\E_m/1\,{\rm ms}\sim 10^{49}\,B_{15}^2\,$erg/s, where $B_{15} = B/10^{15}\, \rm G$ is the magnetic field near the neutron star prior to collapse.
-Note that the outflow (and hence the GRB) is anisotropic, but not strongly collimated.
+Note that the outflow (and hence the GRB) is anisotropic, but not strongly collimated, unlike jet-powered GRB models.

-During its lifetime prior to collapse, the rotating magnetar produced a magnetic wind outside the dipole magnetosphere.
+During its lifetime prior to collapse, the rotating magnetar produced a magnetic wind outside the dipole magnetosphere, with a termination shock of a large radius behind the merger ejecta (e.g., \citealt{Metzger:2006mw,Dessart:2008zd}) \footnote{ Energy deposited by the magnetar wind into the merger ejecta was proposed to power an optical transient much brighter than a usual kilonova \citep{Metzger:2013cha}, and non-detection of this effect can constrain the magnetar lifetime \citep{Wang:2023qww}. }.
 The collapse launches a relativistic shock, which will continue to expand into the cold wind.
-This leading shock is expected to emit a fast radio burst (FRB) at radii $r\sim 10^{13}$\,cm \citep{Beloborodov:2021pdr}.
+The shock is expected to emit a fast radio burst (FRB) at radii $r\sim 10^{13}$\,cm \citep{Beloborodov2020_FRB}.
 This suggests a mechanism for a delayed FRB from neutron star mergers, emitted together with the delayed GRB.
-However, the FRB can hardly escape through the surrounding shell of mass $M_{\rm ej}\sim 10^{-2}M_\odot$ ejected earlier by the merger \cite{Bhardwaj:2023avo,Radice:2023zfv}.
-A similar problem is faced by the recently proposed FRB-GRB connection \cite{2023arXiv231204237R}.
+However, the FRB can hardly escape through the surrounding shell of mass $M_{\rm ej}\sim 10^{-2}M_\odot$ ejected earlier by the merger \citep{Bhardwaj:2023avo,Radice:2023zfv}.
+A similar problem is faced by the recently proposed FRB-GRB connection \citep{2023arXiv231204237R}.